rsembera/edgecase/docs/Architecture_Decisions.md

 ### Security

 - Files named with `secure_filename()` - Prevents directory traversal
-- Only accessible through authenticated routes (Phase 3 will add auth)
+- Only accessible through authenticated routes
+- Encrypted with Fernet (Phase 2)
 - Not in web/static/ - Not directly web-accessible

 ---